 Program OverviewPrinter Friendly

-Our Biotechnology program prepares you to work as a laboratory technician (in quality control and quality assurance) in the food, pharmaceutical and cosmetic industries.
+Centennial College's Biotechnology program will prepare you to work as a laboratory technician (in quality control and quality assurance) in the food, pharmaceutical and cosmetic industries.

-Biotechnology courses provide practical application in industrial microbiology as well as chemistry (analytical), organic chemistry and biochemistry.
-Laboratory techniques, including appropriate safety procedures, are extensively highlighted.
+Biotechnology courses will provide practical application in industrial microbiology as well as chemistry (analytical), organic chemistry and biochemistry.
+Laboratory techniques, including appropriate safety procedures, will be extensively highlighted.

 - Use microorganisms to assay pharmaceutical products.

-You may graduate in two years as a biotechnician or continue into a third year to study specialized topics such as advanced biotechnology and microbial genetics or systematic microbiology, graduating from the Biotechnology – Advanced offering.
+You may graduate in two years as a biotechnician or continue into a third year to study specialized topics such as advanced biotechnology and microbial genetics or systematic microbiology.
+With the third year of study, you'll graduate from the Biotechnology – Advanced offering.

 Program OutlinePrinter Friendly